 Termination rights will only exist if the seller failed to give the proposed buyer a clear statement directing the proposed buyer's attention to the Warning Statement and the relevant contract at that time.
 Further, a buyer under such a contract will not be able to terminate if the Warning Statement was attached to the proposed relevant contract and the buyer nonetheless signed the Warning Statement.

 In assessing these requirements, regard will still have to be had to the Warning Statement as required under the current PAMDA regime but attachment will be determined by reference to the new definition of attachment.

-There are also transitional arrangements for the termination of contracts during cooling-off periods that have commenced before the Act commences but not expired at that time.
+There are also transitional arrangements for the termination of contracts during cooling-off periods that have commenced before the Bill is passed but not expired at that time.

 Amendments to the Body Corporate and Community Management Act

 Comparable amendments are made to the Body Corporate and Community Management Act 1997 relating to the Information Sheet requirements.
 The same 90 day termination period is imported such that termination for a non-compliance with giving of a direction to the Body Corporate Information Sheet cannot occur later than 90 days from the day the buyer receives a copy of the contract from the seller.
 However, the buyer can terminate the contract at any time before it settles.
 So for example, if a contract were to settle earlier than 90 days from the date it was given to the buyer then termination rights would be extinguished by that earlier settlement if not exercised.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.